berachain/docs/apps/core/content/learn/pol/index.md

 2. An _Active Validator_ is chosen to propose a block with probability proportional to their staked BERA amount.

 3. For proposing a block, the validator receives BGT emissions determined by two components:

    - Base emission (B): A fixed amount for building the block
    - Reward emission: A variable amount based on the validator's boost (percentage of BGT delegated to them)

-4. The validator can direct their reward emissions to whitelisted _Reward Vaults_ in exchange for protocol Incentives.
+4. The validator can direct their BGT emissions to whitelisted _Reward Vaults_ in exchange for protocol Incentives.
 The amount they can direct is determined by the amount of BGT delegated to them.

 5. A _Liquidity Provider_ performs an action that generates a receipt token (e.g., providing liquidity to a BEX pool and receiving LP tokens)